adobe/ferrum/README.md

 }, [1,2,3]);
 ```

-Underscore.js does not support currying at all; lodash provides curryied variants of their functions in an extra
+Underscore.js does not support currying at all; lodash provides curried variants of their functions in an extra
 module (not very handy either because it is often useful to mix curried and non currying invocations) while lodash
 has opted to make the function the first parameter, delivering good support for currying and not so good support
 for normal function invocation.